Slesa/launchy/trunk/Launchy_VC7/ReadMe.txt

+Where I left off:
+I was working on LaunchySmarts SetActiveProgram function for finding the menu bar of the top app

 Features to complete before release:
 .
 Plugin SDK Package
 .
 Make plugin section on the webpage
 .
 Add the chinese character stuff from Bborn
 .
 Add foxy profile location finder stuff from launchy patches page on sf .
 Tab in dropdown menu doesn't select current item
+.
+Alt+F4 crashes launchy
+. c: won't launch c: now, need c:\
+.
+Runny doesn't run cmd applications, e.g. 'cmd | blah' doens't run blah .
+Controly crashes some guys computer
+.
+Make a open with / open containing folder plugin
+.
+When you type 'amazon' or 'weather' w/out hitting tab and hit enter it doesn't work